samvera/hydra-file_characterization/README.md

 end
 ```

-…or even make the path callable…
+...or even make the path callable...

 ```ruby
 xml_string = Hydra::FileCharacterization.characterize(contents_of_a_file, 'file.rb', :fits) do |config|